theHostileNegotiator/KWBandage/PatchNotes.md

 	* Changed Container and Mesh to refer to the standard version like the Stealth Tank
 2. Stealth Model does not include the Disruption Pod attachment, making the effect seem incomplete
 	* Added Disruption Pod Mesh to Stealth Model
+3. Bombs are missing an extra sound effect when impacted
+	* Added DetonateCallsKill="true" to trigger the OnDeath effects
 #### Airtower
 1. When selected to be deployed, the upgrade subobjects will appear when replacing cursor.
 This does not happen with other structures
 	* Hide subobjects in animation state